FAQ/Fees

 We all wish I had a satisfying answer.

 In my phone consultations, this is the most frequently asked question.
-And there’s no one-size-fits-all.
+And there’s no one-size-fits-all answer.
 But here’s what I say:

 Everyone’s process is different, and there’s no clearly predictable timeline.
 But—give it 3 to 6 months of committed, dedicated, thoughtful work, and we should see a shift.
 Some people improve significantly in a short time.
 Others get little glimmers and signs that they’re on the right track.

-This will work.
-It’s just a matter of understanding and internalizing a sense of safety with 1) the body, 2) the emotions, and 3) the true self.
-It’s not easy, but at least it’s simple.
+And, you can get your hopes up!
+Because mindbody medicine works.
+It’s just a matter of internalizing a sense of safety with 1) the body, 2) the emotions, and 3) the true self.

 Yes, for many people—and many budgets—psychotherapy is expensive.
 Let’s not beat around the bush about that.
 If finances aren’t a concern for you, great.
 You can skip this section.
-If you’re like me, however, I recommend you read on.
+If spending money triggers anxiety, however, I recommend you read on.

 This is a two-parter.